-Accounting rules have evolved over time and for different users.
-Before the 1930s corporate accounting focused on management and creditors as the end users.
+Accounting standards have evolved over time and for different users.
+Before the 1930s corporate accounting and reporting focused on management and creditors as the end users.
 Since then GAAP has increasingly addressed investors’ need to be able to evaluate and compare financial performance from one reporting period to the next and among companies.
-In addition, GAAP has emphasized “transparency,” meaning that accounting rules must be understandable by knowledgeable people, the information included in financial statements must be reliable and companies must fully disclose all relevant and significant information.
+In addition, GAAP has emphasized “transparency,” meaning that financial statements and reports must be understandable by knowledgeable people and the information included in financial statements must be reliable and companies must fully disclose all relevant and significant information.

-Special accounting rules also evolved for industries with a fiduciary responsibility to the public such as banks and insurance companies.
-To protect insurance company policyholders, states began to monitor solvency.
-As they did, a special insurance accounting system, known as statutory accounting principles, or SAP, developed.
-The term statutory accounting denotes the fact that SAP embodies practices required by state law.
-SAP provides the same type of information about an insurer’s financial performance as GAAP but, since its primary goal is to enhance solvency, it focuses more on the balance sheet than GAAP.
-GAAP focuses more on the income statement.
+Special accounting standards also evolved for industries with a fiduciary responsibility to the public such as banks and insurance companies.
+To protect insurance company policyholders, state insurance regulators began to monitor insurance company solvency.
+As they did, a special insurance accounting standards, known as statutory accounting principles and practices, or SAP, developed.
+The term statutory accounting denotes the fact that SAP embodies practices prescribed or permitted by state law.
+SAP provides the same type of information about an insurer’s financial performance as GAAP but, since its primary goal is to provide information about an insurance company’s solvency, it focuses more on the valuation and admissibility of assets and measurement of liabilities on balance sheet using more conservative criteria than GAAP.

 Publicly owned U.S. insurance companies, like companies in any other type of business, report to the SEC using GAAP.
-They report to insurance regulators and the Internal Revenue Service using SAP.
+However, they report to insurance regulators and pay taxes using SAP.
 Accounting principles and practices outside the U.S. differ from both GAAP and SAP.

 The insurance industry is divided into two major segments: property/casualty, also known as general insurance or nonlife, particularly outside the United States, and life/health.
 Broadly speaking, property/casualty policies cover homes, autos and businesses; life/health insurers sell life, long-term care and disability insurance, annuities and health insurance.
 U.S. insurers submit financial statements to state regulators using statutory accounting principles, but there are significant differences between the accounting practices of property/casualty and life insurers due to the nature of their products.
 These include: